Google-DSC-PUP/Git-Kickoff/README.md

   * Team
   * ~Credit Card Information~
 * After answering, move the file inside the `WebDevelopment` folder.
+* Add your name and GitHub username in `contributors.md`.
-* Stage it by using `git add LastName, FirstName.md`
+* Stage the files by using `git add "LastName, FirstName.md" contributors.md`
 * Time to commit!
 Use `git commit -m <message here>` and add a meaningful message.
   * Meaningful commit messages help other devs understand what your code does.
   * Meaningful commit messages are like: